Welcome to Whitley Bay High School and I hope you find this website useful in finding out more about the school.

 We work closely in partnership with parents and believe this relationship is crucial to the success of our students.
 Friendliness and a willingness to listen are at the heart of all that we do and through this strong collaboration students thrive.

-We are a large school which brings many benefits, such as a very broad curriculum allowing students to choose from the widest selection of subjects and also we can offer a huge array of extra-curricular opportunities.
+We are a large school, which brings many benefits, such as a very broad curriculum allowing students to choose from the widest selection of subjects, and we can offer a huge array of extra-curricular opportunities.
 However, very importantly, we manage to maintain a small school community atmosphere where students feel valued and supported from the moment they join us to the day they leave.

-If you want to find out more or would like to visit the school please do not hesitate to contact us either by phone, email or via the 'Contact Us' button at the bottom of this page.
+If you want to find out more or would like to visit the school, please do not hesitate to contact us.

 Steve Wilson, Headteacher